 A parent can also motion in a written request to the court for a reduction in their child support payments if they are making lower wages than normal.
 In order to avoid falling behind in payments, it is imperative to file paperwork for a reduction immediately.

 Work with child support lawyers Plano, TX residents trust if you have any questions about your child support responsibilities and how they may be affected by a personal injury or worker’s compensation.
 This can be a difficult process to navigate and you’ll need the help of someone knowledgeable about these complicated matters.

-Thank you to our friends and contributors at Scroggins Family Law for their insight into child support.
+Thank you to our friends and contributors at Scroggins Law Group for their insight into child support.